jonnyggarcia/digitalgarden/src/site/notes/Module - Written Narrative.md

 In addition to his artistic pursuits, Garcia holds two computer degrees and currently works full-time in the financial industry.
 Furthermore, he possesses a degree in psychoanalysis and has experience both in private practice and within a mental institution.

 Since 2019, Garcia has dedicated his efforts to exploring digital collages.
-His body of work consists more than 500 digital collages.
+His body of work consists of more than 500 digital collages.
 Garcia's collages have been featured in exhibitions such as *Corporeal Gestures: An International Exhibition of Contemporary Collage* curated by Clive Knights in 2022.
 In 2020, one of Garcia's collage became part of a school program in the city of Kingston, Canada.
-The *Schwitters’ Army Collection of Collage Art* at MERZ Gallery have incorporated one of Garcia's collage into its collection.
+The *Schwitters’ Army Collection of Collage Art* at MERZ Gallery has incorporated one of Garcia's collage into its collection.

-### Art Statement
+### Artist Statement

 The intentional choice of the digital medium over analog is driven by the desire for creative freedom.
 My challenge in articulating emotions verbally, stemming from Alexithymia, also known as emotional blindness, poses a significant constraint.
 Digital tools, however, offer me the liberation to experiment, modify, and seamlessly adapt visual symbols, providing a space for unrestricted creative exploration.